 What we do

-The Military Aviation Authority is an independent and autonomous organisation responsible for regulating air safety across defence.
+The Military Aviation Authority is an independent organisation responsible for regulating air safety across defence.

 Enhance the delivery of operational capability through continual improvement in military air safety, appropriate culture, regulation and practice.

 A world class military air safety regulatory and assurance model that is proactive, innovative, modern, efficient and effective.